 3. Find Possible Witnesses

 Make a list of all witnesses and collect their information.
-Witnesses may not be able to wait for the police officer to come, and even if they do, a busy officer may not be able to meet with all of them.
+Witnesses may not be able to wait for the police officer to come; even if they do, a busy officer may not be able to meet with all of them.

-If you fall into legal difficulty or have issues with your insurance claim, witnesses can assist you in establishing your case.
-All you need are their names and contact information, and your California Personal Injury Attorney will handle the rest.
+Witnesses can assist you in establishing your case if you fall into legal difficulty or have issues with your insurance claim.
+All you need are their names and contact information, and your California Car Accident Attorney will handle the rest.

 4. Take Photos

-If you're able to, take photos of your car, the debris in its vicinity, the other driver's vehicle, and the scene.
+If you can, take photos of your car, the debris in its vicinity, the other driver's vehicle, and the scene.

 Photographs are used to document hazardous driving conditions, road obstacles, vehicle conditions and damage, and other elements that may have contributed to the car accident.

-This will also serve as the documentation you'll need to send to your insurance company.
+This will also be the documentation you'll need to send to your insurance company.